tristan-sebens/metl/README.md

 We're nearly done extending `metl` to support the Tuff1 tag!

 Often, data from multiple makes/models of tags can be stored within the same directory tree.
-In these cases, if we want the `TagProcessor` to be able to apply the appropriate `Decoder` to each data directory, we will have to provide a method by which it can determine the type of tag which produced a given data directory.
+In these cases, if we want the `Pipe` to be able to apply the appropriate `Decoder` to each data directory, we will have to provide a method by which it can determine the type of tag which produced a given data directory.
 This is where the `Identifier` class comes in.
 [More detail here](#the-identifier-class).

 For this simple example however, we'll assume that the we only have Tuff1 tag data to decode.
 As such, we can now define a `Decoder` object for our Tuff1 tag.
 Because we are not defining an `Identifier` object for this `Decoder`, it will be instantiated with the default placeholder `Identifier` object, which always yields a positive match to a directory.